OceanSprint/tesh/README.md

 ## Developing `tesh`

-You need to have [poetry](https://python-poetry.org/) and Python 3.9 through 3.11 installed on your machine.

-Alternatively, if you use [nix](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments), run `nix-shell` to drop into a shell that has everything prepared for development.
+We provide two development environments for people working on this project, one based on [Nix](https://nixos.org/) and one based on [Poetry](https://www.docker.com/).

+For Nix, run `nix develop` to enter the development environment, where everything is ready for use.

+For Poetry, run the following:
+* `poetry install` to prepare the Python development environment
+* `pre-commit install --config .pre-commit-config.impure.yaml`

 Then you can run `make tests` to run all tests & checks.

-Additional `make` commands are available:
+Additional `make` commands are available to run just a subset of tests or checks.

 ```
 # run tesh on all Markdown files